 Gazzaniga never made it past the level of dependable-ish back-up, going out on loan to Elche shortly after the arrival of Jose Mourinho before being released in the summer of 2021.
-He’s now turning out for Fulham in the Championship.
+He’s now on Fulham’s books, but out on loan at Girona.

 9. Carlo Cudicini